western/http-here/README.md

 ### backlog
 - [ ] add --log and --tee args for save output (or database?)
 - [ ] change background actions for FS drivers (i need one abstraction layer)
+- [ ] still has problem with FS drivers lockers
 - [ ] problem: how decide to run md5sum inside some folder
 - [ ] database, seperate branch without?
 - [ ] tests